-Our fifteenth amended and restated certificate of incorporation that will be in effect following the completion of this offering will contain provisions that limit the liability of our directors to us or our stockholders for monetary damages for breach of fiduciary duty as a director to the fullest extent permitted by Delaware law.
+Our fifteenth amended and restated certificate of incorporation contains provisions that limit the liability of our directors to us or our stockholders for monetary damages for breach of fiduciary duty as a director to the fullest extent permitted by Delaware law.
 Delaware law provides that directors of a corporation will not be personally liable for monetary damages for any breach of fiduciary duties as directors, except liability for:

-- (1) any breach of the director's duty of loyalty to the corporation or its stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - (3) unlawful payments of dividends or unlawful stock repurchases or redemptions; or - (4) any transaction from which the director derived an improper personal benefit.
+- (1) any breach of the director's duty of loyalty to the corporation or its stockholders; - (2) any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - (3) unlawful payments of dividends or unlawful stock repurchases or redemptions; or - (4) any transaction from which the director derived an improper personal benefit.